finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

     AggregationApi apiInstance = new AggregationApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio
     String code = "code_example"; // String | The code of the portfolio
-    CreateRecipeRequest request = new CreateRecipeRequest(); // CreateRecipeRequest | The request specifying the parameters of the aggregation try {
+    CreateRecipeRequest request = new CreateRecipeRequest(); // CreateRecipeRequest | The request specifying the parameters for creating the recipe try {
       ConfigurationRecipe result = apiInstance.generateConfigurationRecipe(scope, code, request);
       System.out.println(result);